quan191/AlgorithmInPython/README.md

 # AlgorithmInPython

-I will try to implement data structure and algorithms by python 3 .
+In this project i will try to implement data structure and algorithms in python 3 .

+## Authors
+The one and only **Lê Ngọc Anh Quân** - [Link github](https://github.com/quan191)

+## Roadmap
-I start with CSES problem set , then maybe do excercise in geekforgeeks .
+* I think i will start with CSES problem set
+* Then i think geekforgeeks is the best site for learning data structure and algorithms

+## Target
+* Master data structure and algorithms
-My dream is becoming a internaltional grandmaster ( Red rank) in CodeForce
+* Become a international grandmaster ( red rank ) in Code Force
+* Use algorithms and data structure in other project